errael/astrology-castro/README.md

 ##      Running the `castro` compiler

 Requires jre-11 or later.
-The released jar is executable, use a script named castro like
+The released jar is executable, use a script named `castro` like
 ```
 #!/bin/sh
-CASTRO_JAR=/lib/castro-0.1.0.jar
+CASTRO_JAR=/lib/castro-1.0.0.jar
 java -jar $CASTRO_JAR "$@"
 ```
 Do `castro -h` to see [help/usage](https://github.com/errael/astrology-castro/wiki/castro-help).